WizeUp Financial Education

 Financial education for younger learners

-With government plans to further integrate financial literacy skills into the KS2 primary citizenship curriculum from 2028, we're excited to launch a new KS2 primary programme this academic year, currently being delivered in partnership with schools in Darlington and Bath and North East Somerset.
+With government plans to further integrate financial literacy skills into the KS2 primary citizenship curriculum from 2028 as part of their financial inclusion strategy, we're excited to launch a new KS2 primary programme this academic year, currently being delivered in partnership with schools in Darlington and Bath and North East Somerset.

-Developed specifically for younger learners in year 5 and year 6, there are four fun workshops, full of hands-on activities and practical tasks to build children's understanding.
+Developed specifically for younger learners in year 5 and year 6, there are four fun workshops, full of hands-on activities and practical tasks to build children's financial understanding.
 We focus on saving and budgeting, interpersonal, teamwork and interview skills and help children to think about resilience, overcoming obstacles and growth mindset.
 We also encourage children to think about what happens financially in the future too, with an introduction to debit and credit cards, credit scores and loans.
+We anticipate the all-important transition to secondary school by working with children to consider how to make a great first impression, a key employability skill and essential for their self-confidence.

-The sessions are closely aligned to the current primary citizenship curriculum, but also help to build core numeracy, literacy and oracy skills, along with some Art and Design and technology activities such as designing a bin bag costume while working effectively as a team.
+The key stage 2 sessions are closely aligned to the current primary citizenship curriculum, but also help to build core numeracy, literacy and oracy skills, along with some Art and Design and technology activities such as designing a bin bag costume to develop teamworking skills.
+By building their financial literacy, we are empowering empowering children - regardless of their background - to make confident and informed decisions later in life.

 Designed by literacy specialist and experienced teacher Katharine Matthews, Head of our North East Programme, feedback from our partner schools for the pilot programme has been excellent.